kookseungji/Hawkes-Process-Based-on-Controlled-Differential-Equations/README.md

 This repository contains the official implementation of "[Hawkes Process Based on Controlled Differential Equations](https://www.ijcai.org/proceedings/2023/239)" as presented in IJCAI 2023.

+:bulb: To see other papers from BigDyL, please visit [BigDyL homepage](https://sites.google.com/view/npark) or [awesome-bigdyl](https://github.com/bigdyl-kaist/awesome-bigdyl) to see the list of papers with links to papers and code.

 ## Introduction
 <img src="img/hp-cde.png" width="300">